LiuKunzan/liukunzan.github.com/index.md

 [ResearchGate](https://www.researchgate.net/profile/Kunzan-Liu)

 ## Biography
 Kunzan Liu received the B.E. degree in electronic engineering from Tsinghua University, Beijing, China, in 2022.
-He is currently persuing the Ph.D. degree with the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Cambridge, MA, USA.
+He is currently pursuing the Ph.D. degree with the Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Cambridge, MA, USA.
 ## Research Interests

 -